aralroca/aralroca.com/posts/cat-dog-classifier.md

 ## Why in the browser?

-You've probably wondered at some point why we do it with JavaScript, rather than Python or something else.
+You've probably wondered at some point why are we doing it with JavaScript, rather than Python or something else.

 <img src="/images/blog-images/why-in-the-browser.png" alt="Why in the browser" class="center transparent" />